Iraqi invasion of Iran: Retaliatory airstrikes in Iraq

 Though the Iraqi air invasion surprised the Iranians, the Iranian air force retaliated with an attack against Iraqi military bases and infrastructure in Operation Kaman 99 (Bow 99).
 Groups of F-4 Phantom and F-5 Tiger fighter jets attacked targets throughout Iraq, such as oil facilities, dams, petrochemical plants, and oil refineries, and included Mosul Airbase, Baghdad, and the Kirkuk oil refinery.
-Iraq was taken by surprise at the strength of the retaliation, as Iran took few losses while the Iraqis took heavy defeats and economic disruption.
+Iraq was taken by surprise at the strength of the retaliation.

 The Iranian force of AH-1J SeaCobra helicopter gunships began attacks on the advancing Iraqi divisions, along with F-4 Phantoms armed with Maverick missiles; they destroyed numerous armoured vehicles and impeded the Iraqi advance, though not completely halting it.
 Iran had discovered that a group of two or three low-flying F-4 Phantoms could hit targets almost anywhere in Iraq.
 Meanwhile, Iraqi air attacks on Iran were repulsed by Iran's F-14 Tomcat interceptor fighter jets, using Phoenix missiles, which downed a dozen of Iraq's Soviet-built fighters in the first two days of battle.

 Destruction of Iraqi oil and nuclear facilities

 The Iranian regular military, police forces, volunteer Basij, and Revolutionary Guards all conducted their operations separately; thus, the Iraqi invading forces did not face coordinated resistance.
 However, on 24 September, the Iranian Navy attacked Basra, Iraq, destroying two oil terminals near the Iraqi port Faw, which reduced Iraq's ability to export oil.
-Iran also responded with strong artillery fire; by September 29th, 1980, a week after the initial Iraqi invasion, Iranian shells were landing around Faw every 25 seconds.
+Iran also responded with strong artillery fire; by September 29, 1980, a week after the initial Iraqi invasion, Iranian shells were landing around Faw every 25 seconds.
 The Iranian ground forces (primarily consisting of the Revolutionary Guard) retreated to the cities, where they set up defences against the invaders.

 On 30 September, Iran's air force launched Operation Scorch Sword, striking and badly damaging the Osirak nuclear reactor near Baghdad.

 By 1 October, Baghdad had been subjected to eight air attacks.
 In response, Iraq launched aerial strikes against Iranian targets.